teivah/sre-roadmap/README.md

 # SRE Roadmap

-An opinionated roadmap to become SRE (Concepts > Tools)
+An opinionated roadmap to become an SRE (Concepts > Tools)

 ## Roadmap